brodock/wordpress-wplistcal/readme.txt

 Great, I'm glad to hear feature requests.
 Just post a comment on the [plugin's homepage](http://www.jonathankern.com/code/wplistcal "WPListCal Homepage").

 == Changelog ==

+= 1.3.5 =

+* FIXED: WordPressMU support on options page (thanks Gabriel Mazetto for the patch)
+* FIXED: Multiple i18n bugs, now using date_i18n to allow localized dates (thanks Jonas for the patch)

 = 1.3.4 =